-- Cargo owners as a group could experience a real decrease in prices on an annual basis of approximately -5.2%; - Shipping lines could have to price in a real increase on an annual basis of approximately 7.2%; and - Lease revenue in total could be required to increase in real terms over the ten years by approximately 2.8% annually.
+- Cargo owners as a group could experience a real decrease in prices on an annual basis of approximately -5.2%; - Shipping lines could have to price in a real increase on an annual basis of approximately 7.2%, and - Lease revenue in total could be required to increase in real terms over the ten years by approximately 2.8% annually.

-These are indicative numbers only (on a ceteris paribus basis) and will change each year as the value of the asset base changes due to new capital and revaluation of assets, as well as changes in revenue (for the purposes of this indicative example, a 5% increase in revenue and inflation is assumed on an annual basis).
+These are indicative numbers only (on a ceteris paribus basis) and will change each year as the value of the asset base changes due to new capital and revaluation of assets.
 The review of this allocation will be published annually and reflected in the tariff determination.
 Successive tariff determinations by the Regulator will be differentiated annually between user groups and between cargo handling types at reasonable levels in order to reach the proposed, more rational end-state in the long term.
-Due cognisance will be given by the Regulator in circumstances that present, in any one year, to ensure that large tariff spikes to any particular user group is avoided.
+Due cognisance will be given by the Regulator to circumstances that presents in any one year to ensure that large tariff spikes to any particular user group is avoided.
 As such the increases/decreases implied above will not be strictly applied in each year as a stipulation.